CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Experimental Setup

 \subsection{Voice Conversion Models}

-VC was used in our framework as a critical tool to generate speaker-varied audio samples for data augmentation.
+VC was used in our framework to generate speaker-varied audio samples for data augmentation.
 We primarily adopted \textbf{FreeVC} \cite{10095191} for all main experiments, due to its high-quality, text-free, one-shot conversion capability using WavLM features.

-To evaluate the generality of our framework across various VC implementations, we included two additional models in our ablation studies: Diff-HierVC \cite{choi23d_interspeech}, which is a diffusion-based model featuring a hierarchical architecture, and kNN-VC \cite{baas23_interspeech}, a nonparametric method that performs frame-level matching without the need for training.

-\textbf{We directly applied all VC models in their pretrained form, without any fine-tuning or model-specific optimization.} This design enabled us to assess the robustness of our debiasing approach and confirmed that its effectiveness did not rely on a particular voice conversion model.
+To evaluate the generality of our framework across various VC implementations, we included two additional models in our ablation studies: Diff-HierVC \cite{choi23d_interspeech}, which is a diffusion-based model featuring a hierarchical architecture, and kNN-VC \cite{baas23_interspeech}, a nonparametric method that performs frame-level matching without training.
+We directly applied all VC models in their pretrained form, without any fine-tuning or model-specific optimization.